Floorp-Projects/Floorp/docs/contributing/stack_quickref.rst

 .. code-block:: shell

     # Mercurial
-    # Just change the order the patch.
+    # Just change the order of the patches.
 The tool should highlight
     # potential risks of conflicts.
-    # Note that ctrl+c works well if used
+    # Note that ctrl+c works well if used.
     $ hg histedit

     # Git
-    # In the editor, just move the line below/above
+    # In the editor, just move the patches to the line below/above to
+    # reorder commits.
-    # Remove everything if you want to cancel the operation
+    # Remove everything if you want to cancel the operation.
     $ git rebase -i